mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Spring+WebLogic+Push combo

 I vaguely remember that certain WebLogic version will prevent Spring-based app to work when deployed as a WAR archive.

+## Conclusion

+* Push is not a silver bullet that will simply work out-of-the-box - avoid using unless absolutely necessary.
+* Use Long-Polling over XHR/WebSocket
+* Prevent connection breaking at all cost
+* Reconfigure your proxy or use more frequent heartbeats, in order to prevent the connection drop.